Alluxio/alluxio/docs/en/operation/Metrics-System.md

 If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.

 Then, start Alluxio, CSV files containing metrics will be found in the `sink.csv.directory`.
 The filename will correspond with the metric name.

 Refer to `metrics.properties.template` for all possible sink specific configurations.

-## Metric Type
+## Metric Types

 Each metric falls into one of the following metric types:

-* Gauge: Gauge records a value
+* Gauge: Records a value
-* Meter: Meter measures the rate of events over time (2.g., "requests per second")
+* Meter: Measures the rate of events over time (e.g., "requests per second")
-* Counter: Counter measures the number of times an event occurs
+* Counter: Measures the number of times an event occurs
-* Timer: Timer measures both the rate that a particular event is called and the distribution of its duration
+* Timer: Measures both the rate that a particular event is called and the distribution of its duration

-For more details of the metric types, please refer to [Metric doc](https://metrics.dropwizard.io/3.1.0/getting-started/)
+For more details about the metric types, please refer to [the metrics library documentation](https://metrics.dropwizard.io/3.1.0/getting-started/)

 ## Alluxio Metrics

 There are two types of metrics in Alluxio, cluster-wide aggregated metrics, and per-process detailed metrics.

 Cluster metrics are collected by the leading master and displayed in the metrics tab of the web UI.
 These metrics are designed to provide a snapshot of the cluster state and the overall amount of data and metadata served by Alluxio.

 Process metrics are collected by each Alluxio process and exposed in a machine-readable format through any configured sinks.
 Process metrics are highly detailed and are intended to be consumed by third-party monitoring tools.
 Users can then view fine-grained dashboards with time-series graphs of each metric, such as data transferred or the number of RPC invocations.

 Metrics in Alluxio have the following format for master node metrics: